Clara-Lyngeraa/ScrabbleProject/README.md

 Alternatively, type in *dotnet run --project ScrabbleTemplate/ScrabbleTemplate*

+The program cannot be executed directly through Rider, it has to be run via the terminal.

 # Background
 We are trying to get 2 points.
 We have a list of anchor points – they are printed in the terminal.